mit-quest/cloud-notes/README.md

 ## Deployment
 1. Place all Jupyter notebooks and code dependencies in the workspace folder.
-   **__NOTE__**: All python dependencies are currently managed by pip.
-Use a `requirements.txt` file to ensure your python dependencies are installed into the docker image.

 2. Run the `./deploy.sh <PROVIDER>`  command with the public cloud platform provider of choice.
 See the table below for valid arguments.
 In order to deploy to a cloud platform, you must have the appropriate subscription to the platform.